 - coarse/flaky sea salt for sprinkling on top

-- Preheat the oven to 350°F (177°C) and grease a 9-inch square pan* or line with aluminum foil or parchment paper, leaving an overhang on the sides to lift the finished blondies out (makes cutting easier!).
+- Preheat the oven to 350°F (177°C).
+Grease a 9-inch square pan or line with parchment paper, leaving an overhang on the sides to lift the finished blondies out (makes cutting easier).
 Set aside.

-- In another medium bowl, whisk the browned or melted butter and brown sugar together.
+- In a medium bowl, whisk the browned or melted butter and brown sugar together.
 Once completely combined, whisk in the whole egg, egg yolk, and vanilla extract until combined.
-Pour the wet ingredients into the dry ingredients and gently whisk until combined.
-Fold in the butterscotch morsels and walnuts, if using.
-The batter is very thick.
+Pour the wet ingredients into the dry ingredients and whisk or stir until combined.
+Batter is pretty heavy and thick, so I usually use a rubber spatula.
+Fold in the butterscotch morsels and nuts, if using.

 - Evenly spread batter into prepared pan.
-Sprinkle with sea salt.
-Bake for about 35-38 minutes, or until a toothpick comes out *mostly* clean.
-Remove from the oven and allow the blondies to cool completely in the pan set on a wire rack before cutting.
+Bake for about 30-35 minutes, or until a toothpick comes out *mostly* clean.
+A couple moist crumbs are ok, as long as it’s not wet.
+Remove from the oven and cool blondies completely in the pan set on a wire rack.

 - Cover and store leftover blondies at room temperature or in the refrigerator for up to 1 week.

-- Make Ahead Instructions: Blondies freeze well up to 3 months.
+- Freezing Instructions: To freeze, cool blondies completely.
+Cut into squares and layer between sheets of parchment paper in a freezer-friendly container.
+Freeze up to 3 months.
 Thaw overnight in the refrigerator then bring to room temperature before serving.

 - Butter: Butter should either be melted or browned before using in this recipe.
 Melt on the stove or in the microwave.
 For enhanced butterscotch and nutty flavors, I prefer using browned butter in these blondies.
 To brown the butter: slice the butter into pieces and place in a light-colored skillet.
 (Light colored helps you determine when the butter begins browning.)
 Melt the butter over medium heat, stirring occasionally.
 Once melted, the butter will begin to foam.
 Keep stirring occasionally.
 After 5-8 minutes, the butter will begin browning– you’ll notice lightly browned specks begin to form at the bottom of the pan and it will have a nutty aroma.
 Once browned, immediately remove from heat, and pour into a heat-proof bowl.
 Allow to cool for 5 minutes before using in step 3.

 - What Pan to Use: A 9-inch square pan is best.
 An 8-inch square pan is a little too small.
 Blondies may not cook evenly.
-You can spread the batter into a 9×13-inch pan for thinner blondies.
+You can spread the batter into a 9×13 inch pan for thinner blondies.
 Do your best to spread the batter to each edge of the pan.
-Bake time will be around 30 minutes, same oven temperature.
+Bake time will be around 30 minutes.

 Keywords: butterscotch blondies